vkmithun05/MCW-Cloud-native-applications/Hands-on lab/HOL step-by-step - Cloud-native applications - Developer edition.md

     ![A screenshot of the web site showing no data displayed.](media/Ex2-Task3.11.png "Web site home page")

-26. We will now commit our Helm chart to our GitHubs repository.
+26. We will now commit our Helm chart to our GitHub repository.
 Execute the following commands in the root folder of your 'fabmedical' clone:

     ```bash
     git add content-web/charts/